mssososophie/styleguide/README.md

 ### Logo
 You can grab the main logo files from the [logofiles folder](/logofiles).

+General guidelines:
+* Use vectors where possible

-I'm sorry about the logo - it is a bit of a nightmare to position.
+Positioning the logo can be a bit tricky.
 Some tips:
 * Keep a lot of whitespace around it
 * Be careful if you centre it - you tend to need to move it left of centre a little to keep it balanced (due to tail of star)
-* It tends to look good when used white over coloured backgrounds / imagery provided it is visible.
+* It tends to look good when used white over coloured backgrounds / imagery provided it is visible
-* Use vectors where possible
+* If you are just centring the mark (the star) without the text, centre the tip of the star - don't just centre align the image

 ### Language
 * *Always evoke a feeling of stability / improvement over everything else.* Customers trust us to manage one of the core foundations of their business - we need to ensure they know we take this responsibility seriously and that they can rely on us to do so.